rishijash/Contextio-Android/README.md

 * Sign up for Developer Account [Contextio](https://context.io)
 * [Submit a request](http://support.context.io/hc/en-us/requests/new) for a 3-legged OAuth Token.
 This library only supports 3-legged tokens to ensure end-users of your application can only access their own account
-* Download [Contextio-Android](https://github.com/rishijash/Contextio-Android) and check out the included iOS example app.
-It is also available as a CocoaPod to make it even easier to add to your project
+* Download [Contextio-Android](https://github.com/rishijash/Contextio-Android) and check out the included Android example app.
 * View the full [Context.IO API documentation](https://context.io/docs/2.0) to better familiarize yourself with the API

 ### How to Setup